jpirko/linux_mlxsw/Documentation/networking/devlink/devlink-info.rst

        This is usually the serial number of the board, often available in PCI *Vital Product Data*.

+   * - ``function.uid``
+     - Function uniqueue identifier.

+       A physical device may consists of several PCI physical functions.
+       Each of this PCI function's ``serial_number`` is same because they are part of single board.
+From this serial number, PCI function cannot be uniquely referenced in a system.

+       Expanding this in slightly more complex system of multi-host ``board.serial_number`` is not even now unique across two hosts.

+       Further expanding this for DPU based board, a DPU board has PCI functions on the external host as well as DPU internal host.
+       Such DPU side PCI physical functions also have the same ``serial_number``.

+       The function unique identifier uniquely identifies a function across one or multiple hosts, also has unique identifier with/without DPU based NICs.

    * - ``fixed``
      - Group for hardware identifiers, and versions of components which are not field-updatable.